Monitoring and enforcement

 Overview

-NHS Improvement has a statutory duty to issue licences for providers of NHS services and has enforcement powers to require providers to remedy licence breaches where there is evidence that this has occurred.
+NHS England has a statutory duty to issue licences for providers of NHS services that are not exempt, and has enforcement powers to require providers to remedy licence breaches where there is evidence that this has occurred.

 Independent providers are overseen under the ‘risk assessment framework and reporting manual for independent sector providers of NHS services’.